69. An Apology for Raymond Sebond

 It is certain that our conceptions, our judgement and our mental faculties in general are all affected by the changes and alterations of the body.
 Those alterations are ceaseless.
 Are our minds not more alert, our memory more ready, our reasoning powers more lively when we are well rather than ill?
 Does not everything present a different aspect to our minds under the influence of joy and gaiety or of chagrin and melancholy?

 There are so many elements that affect our daily moods that it is nearly impossible to catalog all of the factors that can go into these shifts of outlook.
 Montaigne just noted ones caused by how our body is feeling.
 In addition, we can have solid, immovable feelings or beliefs that survive all the chaos and change around us, but our ability to communicate these thoughts and feelings in a consistent way can be affected by the atmosphere: who is the present company, what current feelings or expectations are held towards those people, both individually and collectively, are there significant understandings and misunderstandings of thoughts being expressed.
-If examined day by day, even moment to moment, it may appear that the sentiments are shifting—or even that we’ve even had a dramatic shift in affections—but all that is really changing is our ability to momentarily communicate our interior state in the context of the dynamic world.
+If examined day by day, even moment to moment, it may appear that the sentiments are shifting—or even that we’ve had a dramatic shift in affections—but all that is really changing is our ability to momentarily communicate our interior state in the context of the dynamic world.

 Part of the issue is the universal difficulty in expressing any feeling.
 This is a timeless linguistic issue.
 In his essay “On Sadness,” Montaigne pointed out Petrarch’s verse that the type of love we can fully express burns on a small pyre.
 And then there’s Nietzsche saying that all talk has a grain of contempt, because once we get to the point where we can translate a feeling to words, we’ve watered down all the meaning, turned it into a cliche.
 And as I’ve noted elsewhere, Nietzsche also argues in Daybreak that the clumsy nature of language often leads us to lose all subtlety in our writing and talk.
 We express thoughts and feelings at the extremes, turning ourselves into personal zealots, when our true feelings might require more poetry to state accurately.

 But if we actually focus our attention trying to divine that real meaning, we’ll drive ourselves mad, because even if we get it right, that discovered belief by someone else is just as fleeting as our own thoughts, feelings and beliefs.
-If this all makes human emotions, especially love, sound like delusion, then welcome to the world of Marcel Proust.

 Yet it would seize me, possess me.
 It was like a kind of drunkenness; everything took on an unaccustomed appearance; I would see the woman I yearned for becoming manifestly more attractive, her qualities swelling and growing as the wind of my imagination blew upon them; the difficulties facing my courtship would seem to become easy and smooth; my reason and conscience would withdraw into the background.
 Then, with lightning speed, at the very instant when my fire had burned itself out, my soul would recover another state, another judgement, another way of looking at things; it was now the difficulties of getting out of it which seemed immense and insurmountable; the very same things took on very different tastes and appearances from the ones offered me by inflamed desire.

 This is one of the few places in his essays where Montaigne will admit that he sometimes lost his mind by falling for a woman.
 But it’s interesting that he was just as fickle in love as he is in thought.
+The contigency of feelings is often less about how fleeting those feelings are and more about the internal conflicts that make it impossible to untangle ourselves from the confusion that thinking only compounds.

 While stoicism and its modern cousin, cognitive behavioral therapy, see human beings as singular, solid forms, Montaigne in many places hints that we are much more complicated than that, that there are multitudes within us.
 Freud narrowed that down to three elements of the psyche, but I kind of like the way Montaigne stated it, that we’re all bits and pieces that come together in different ways at different times, sometimes giving weight to our conscious selves, sometimes the unconscious.